-True to most science-focused degrees, graduate programs for environmental science often require significant field work, lab work, or other data-oriented studies.
-Students interested in some graduate environmental science programs may therefore need a strong background in the more traditional sciences: biology, physics, chemistry, geography, ecology, and even biotechnology.
+True to most science-focused degrees, graduate programs in environmental science often require significant field work, lab work, or other data-oriented studies.
+Students interested in environmental science grad schools may therefore need a strong background in the more traditional sciences: biology, physics, chemistry, geography, ecology, and even biotechnology.

 DID YOU KNOW?